stathismor/adastra-devlog/source/_posts/devlog-start.md

 - Asteroids
 date: 2017-05-01 20:37:00
 ---
 Hey everyone!
-Welcome to my bog, where I will be talking about the development of my new game, **Ad Astra**.
+Welcome to my blog, where I will be talking about the development of my new game, **Ad Astra**.
 I am quite new to game development and the technologies around it, so progress will be slow.
 I aim to post regularly about anything interesting or challenging I find along the way.

 {% asset_img game_screenshot.png game screenshot %}